TaseenAriq06/TaseenAriq06/README.md

 ### About Me
 - Currently learning Python, C++, and Java
-- Experimenting with Roblox game development
+- Experimenting with scripting and asynchronous bots
 - Interested in web development and desktop apps
 - Always looking to improve and try new challenges